-Numerous GPUs have an in-built feature that only uses the passive cooling hardware (i.e., heatsink) while the PC is idle or performing non-GPU intensive tasks such as web browsing or basic applications.
-If this is the case, it’s entirely reasonable for the fan to be off and this won’t damage or affect the performance of the GPU.
+Numerous GPUs have an in-built feature that only uses the passive cooling hardware (the heatsink) while the PC is idle or performing non-GPU intensive tasks, such as web browsing or basic applications.
+If this is the case, it’s entirely reasonable for the fan to be off, and this won’t damage or affect the performance of the GPU.

 The idea is to cut down on noise pollution by only firing the fan when necessary to keep the GPU within a safe and functional temperature range.
-Although not hearing the whirling blades of the fan is worrying when you fire up a fresh build for the first time, the behavior is habitual.
+Although not hearing the whirling blades of your fan is worrying when you fire up a fresh build for the first time, this behavior is habitual.

-The fan is triggered once it reaches a defined temperature threshold when under load.
-Power up a graphically demanding game or benchmark tool and the fan should spring to life.
-If the fan still doesn’t spin the problem may be more severe.
+The fan is triggered when under load, once it reaches a defined temperature threshold.
+Power up a graphically demanding game or benchmark tool, and the fan should spring to life.

 Restart Your PC

-The simplest solution is often the best.
-The go-to solution of IT technicians across the globe, try restarting your computer if the GPU fan is not spinning.
-A fresh reboot does wonders to refresh the system and realign settings for proper functionality, including GPU fans.
+The simplest solution is often the best one.
+The go-to fix of IT technicians across the globe for a seemingly faulty GPU fan is restarting your computer.
+A reboot does wonders to refresh the system and realign settings for proper functionality, including GPU fans.

 Another thing to look out for is whether the power supply unit provides sufficient wattage to power the GPU.
-If peripherals are unresponsive or the PC repeatedly shuts down for no reason, then chances are the PSU isn’t powerful enough.
+If peripherals are unresponsive or the PC repeatedly shuts down for no reason, then the PSU might not be powerful enough.

-Doing advance research before purchasing a new card is a no brainer, but you’d be surprised how many unversed builders take the plunge on a top of the line RTX without double checking the wattage requirements.
+Doing advance research before purchasing a new card is a no-brainer, but you’d be surprised to know how many unversed builders take the plunge on a top-of-the-line RTX without double-checking the wattage requirements.

 If your current power supply unit underpowers the GPU, you’ll need to invest in a more powerful replacement, at which point the GPU fan should work once again.

-Another vital check while the PC is open is checking that none of the other connections have come loose especially anything connected to the motherboard including power cables.
-Although not directly linked to the GPU fan, these types of connections can have an overall effect on the system, which is a bit like a microcosm where everything needs to work for the sum of its part to function properly.
+Another essential check while the PC is open is ensuring that none of the other connections have come loose, especially anything connected to the motherboard, including power cables.
+Although not directly linked to the GPU fan, these types of connections can have an overall effect on the system, which is a bit like a microcosm where everything needs to work for the sum of its parts to function properly.

 A Little Oil Goes A Long Way